The Role of Methionine In Your Journey Towards Better Hair

 How much methionine should I be taking?

-The daily recommended intake of methionine plus cysteine is 8.6 mg/ lb (19 mg/kg) per day for adults, which is about 1.3 grams for an individual weighing about 150 pounds.
+The daily recommended intake of methionine plus cysteine is 8.6 mg/lb (19 mg/kg) per day for adults, which is about 1.3 grams for an individual weighing about 150 pounds.
 Elderly men and women may require higher intakes of methionine at 2 to 3 grams per day.

 I am a vegan.
 What are some good sources of dietary methionine?

 There are certainly plant-based sources of this amino acid.
-Some examples include wheat gluten, spinach, Brazil nuts, spinach, oats and sunflower seeds, to name a few.
+Some examples include wheat gluten, spinach, Brazil nuts, spinach, oats, and sunflower seeds, to name a few.
 However, you will need to consume large amounts of these types of foods to obtain the correct levels of methionine.
-Vegans, vegetarians and plant-based eaters should regularly consult with their physician to ensure that their individual dietary needs are properly met.
+Vegans, vegetarians, and plant-based eaters should regularly consult with their physician to ensure that their individual dietary needs are properly met.

 References